redhat-cop/infra-ansible/images/infra-ansible-toolbox/README.md

 ### Using the infra-ansible-toolbox

 Your $HOME directory will be mounted in the container and your user will be you!
-You will appear to have elevated *sudo* permissions in the toolbox, however the root user in the container will have the same permissions as the user you used to enter.
+You will appear to have elevated *sudo* permissions in the toolbox; howerver the root user in the container will have the same permissions as the user you used to enter.
 This will allow you to install a one-off package if needed without needing actual root priveleges on your system!
+If you break something in your container, simply run the **cleanup** steps below to stop and remove the toolbox.
+Otherwise, your container will persist as a running podman container you can connect to any time with `toolbox enter`

 ### Cleanup